 Support of Local Schools, Scholarships, Literacy & Library Programs,

 HOBY (Hugh O’Brien Youth Leadership Program)

-We promote a commitment to lifelong learning by encouraging members and others to foster and support educational opportunities in their communities.
 Our Club focuses on Scholarships and projects raising awareness of adult and youth literacy and continuing education programs especially among women.

 The Scholarship Committee meets & spends time planning, printing, visiting the local high schools, interviewing applicants & going over Scholarship Application forms.
 The Committee selects students, notifies them by letter, and invites them to our Clubhouse to receive their award.
 We hold a Student Festival for our Scholarship Students and their parents and present the awards.